AlexOneUp/LearningReact/README.md

 ## Motivation
 Learn a front-end framework for a full stack project Emergency Triage.
-End goal is make a MERN SPA web app by New Year
+End goal is learn how to make a MERN SPA web app

 ## Progress
 Section 15/39